ziad-saab/reddit-nodejs-api/README.md

 ### Add a `getSinglePost(postId, callback)` function
 Currently there is no way to retrieve a single post by its ID.
 This would be important for eventually displaying this data on a webpage.
 Create this function, and make it return a **single post**, without array.
+Make sure to also include the user who created the post like in the getAllPosts\* functions.

 ### Add subreddits functionality